BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 - when you want dynamic values depending on another object field
 - data of some field types cannot be edited in grid view

-In these cases you can choose "Pimcore" as data source to import data from Pimcore data objects / assets / documents.
-After choosing a source class all methods starting with "get" are provided as raw data fields.
+In these cases you can choose "Pimcore Elements" as source data type to import data from Pimcore data objects / assets / documents.
+After choosing a source class, all methods starting with "get" are provided as raw data fields.
 You can extend this list by [overriding the data model class](https://pimcore.com/docs/5.x/Development_Documentation/Extending_Pimcore/Overriding_Models.html).

 Another use-case for this feature is when you want to change a data type of a class / brick / classification store / field collection field without losing existing data.
 You can first import existing data as raw data, then change the class / brick / classification store / field and thereafter reimport the data to the new field.

-And last but not least you can use this to implement a save hook for your objects - e.g. to only publish objects which fulfill some quality criteria (has a title, has images etc.).
-Of course you could do this via [model overriding](https://pimcore.com/docs/latest/Development_Documentation/Extending_Pimcore/Overriding_Models.html) but an import has the advantage that all things which edit an object's state can be reviewed from the Pimcore backend - while overridden model classes often are a magic black box for Pimcore users.
+And last but not least you can use this to implement automations / workflows for your objects - e.g. to only allow to publish objects which fulfill certain quality criteria (have a title, have images etc.).
+Of course, you could do this via [model overriding](https://pimcore.com/docs/latest/Development_Documentation/Extending_Pimcore/Overriding_Models.html) but an import has the advantage that all things which edit an object's state can be reviewed from the Pimcore backend - while overridden model classes often are a magic black box for Pimcore users.

 The objects to be used can be restricted with the `SQL condition`.
 You can access here